MartijnNieuwenhuizen/Internet_of_Things/manual/README.md

 1. Go to the root of your url with your ftp Program.
 2. Create a folder named 'get-up-stand-up'.
-3. Drag the files into the 'get-up-stand-up' folder.
+3. Drag the files from [server-code](https://github.com/MartijnNieuwenhuizen/Internet_of_Things/tree/master/manual/server-code) into the 'get-up-stand-up' folder.

 Go to: *your_own_url* /get-up-stand-up/index.php
 If you see the site, your done here.